 In the left hand, it can be easier to play one string without touching the next.
 On the right, it can be easier to play just one string without striking adjacent strings on accident.

 Easier on the Fingers

-Beginners and children have usually not built up callouses on their left-hand fingers.
+Beginner guitar players and children have usually not built up callouses on their left-hand fingers.
 With fresh fingers, nylon strings are gentler.
-The nylon strings on classical guitars are fatter those on steel-string acoustics.
+The nylon strings on classical guitars are fatter than those on steel-string acoustic guitars.
 This is especially true of the higher-pitched strings.